-The Office of Campus Safety will issue a timely warning if a Clery Act crime is reported to campus security authorities or local police agencies; and considered by the University to represent an ongoing threat to students and employees.
 The Office of Campus Safety will issue a timely warning for any Clery Act crimes that are reported to campus security authorities or local police agencies; and considered by the University to represent an ongoing threat to students and employees; and there are enough details known about the crime to provide useful information to the community.
 These alerts are issued with the consultation of relevant university administration and the local police departments.
 Identifying information of victims will be withheld from notices.
 Alerts are routinely posted on the Campus News and the Campus Safety web pages.
 Additionally, alerts may be sent to e-mail accounts, posted in the common area of academic buildings and residential halls, and when appropriate as emergency alerts via email.
 Emergency text message may also be sent out through an opt-out system.